Cayden Wallace

-Cayden Browning Wallace (born August 7, 2001) is an American professional baseball third baseman in the Kansas City Royals organization.
+Cayden Browning Wallace (born August 7, 2001) is an American professional baseball third baseman in the Washington Nationals organization.

 Amateur career

 Wallace attended Greenbrier High School in Greenbrier, Arkansas.
 As a freshman in 2017, he hit .349 with four home runs before batting .481 with 11 home runs as a sophomore in 2018.
 As a junior in 2019, he batted .514 with six home runs and 22 RBIs.
 That summer, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 His senior season in 2020 was cancelled after eight games due to the COVID-19 pandemic, but he was still named the Gatorade Baseball Player of the Year for the state of Arkansas.

-He went unselected in the 2020 Major League Baseball draft and enrolled at the University of Arkansas to play college baseball.
+Wallace went unselected in the 2020 Major League Baseball draft and enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks.
 In 2021, as a freshman at Arkansas, Wallace started sixty games (mainly in right field) in which he slashed .279/.369/.500 with 14 home runs, 44 RBIs, 11 doubles, and a team-leading 67 hits.
 His 14 home runs were second on the team behind Robert Moore and also tied the freshman home run record set by Heston Kjerstad.
 He was named a Freshman All-American, making him the 24th Razorback to earn the honors.
 After the 2021 season, he played collegiate summer baseball for the Bourne Braves of the Cape Cod Baseball League.
 For the 2022 season, Wallace moved to third base.
 He was named the Southeastern Conference (SEC) Player of the Week on March 15 after he hit three home runs (two grand slams) and had 13 RBIs over a weekend series.
 Over 65 games, he batted .297 with 16 home runs, sixty RBIs, and 19 doubles, and ended the season as a top-40 prospect for the upcoming draft.

 Professional career

+Kansas City Royals

-Wallace was selected by the Kansas City Royals in the second round with the 49th overall selection of the 2022 Major League Baseball draft.
+The Kansas City Royals selected Wallace in the second round with the 49th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $1.70 million.

 Wallace made his professional debut with the Rookie-level Arizona Complex League Royals and was promoted to the Columbia Fireflies of the Single-A Carolina League after three games.
-Over thirty games, he batted .297 with two home runs, 17 RBIs, and eight doubles.
+Over thirty games, he batted .297 with two home runs, 17 RBI, and eight doubles.
+Wallace was assigned to the Quad Cities River Bandits of the High-A Midwest League to open the 2023 season.
+In early August, he was promoted to the Northwest Arkansas Naturals of the Double-A Texas League.
+Over 130 games between the two teams, Wallace slashed .254/.331/.414 with 13 home runs, 84 RBI, and 18 stolen bases.
+He was assigned to Northwest Arkansas to open the 2024 season.